cds-snc/platform-forms-client/public/static/content/en/terms-and-conditions.md

 When a threat to the website or computer systems of the Government of Canada is detected, information is collected pursuant to section 161 of the [*Financial Administration Act*](https://laws-lois.justice.gc.ca/eng/acts/f-11/).
 The information may be shared with appropriate law enforcement authorities if suspected criminal activities are detected.
 Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting, and is included in [Personal Information Bank Security Incidents and Privacy Breaches (PSU 939)](https://www.canada.ca/en/treasury-board-secretariat/services/access-information-privacy/access-information/information-about-programs-information-holdings/standard-personal-information-banks.html#psu939).

 [Employment and Social Development Canada](https://www.canada.ca/en/employment-social-development.html) is an advocate of responsible vulnerability disclosure.
 If you’ve found a vulnerability, let us know so we can fix it as soon as possible.
-Please visit the [Security Notice](https://digital.canada.ca/security-notice/) to learn more about that process.

 ## Using files located on non-Government of Canada servers